Skip to content

 Is It Hard to Get Into Gadsden State Community College?
 Acceptance Rate & Requirements

 Based in Gadsden, Alabama, Gadsden State Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 35%.
+The graduation rate is roughly 35%.

 Can I Afford It?